 The sticky truth about blogging: what most won’t say and why it might still be worth your time

 This post contains affiliate links.
+That means that if you click on a link and make a purchase, I will get a small commission from the sale, at no additional cost to you.
 However, I only recommend products I use and love.
 To read my full disclosure policy, go here.

 Of course, when I started searching for work from home ideas, my go-to place was Pinterest.
 I did tons of research on the different options I found and took my sweet time narrowing it down to what I felt I could do best and to what I would totally love.
 The result was: blogging!